 I’ve been trying to do a little better at giving him attention.
 I get him to help with little tasks and include him in making dinner when I can.
 But then that somehow always seems to back fire!

-So, I let them squeeze the lemon juice into a cup and then pour it into their water bottles and they seemed to be having fun, but both of them insisted on adding more sugar.
+I let them squeeze the lemon juice into a cup and then pour it into their water bottles.
+They seemed to be having fun, but both of them insisted on adding more sugar.
 I could feel my temperature start to boil as I envisioned the sugar getting all over the floor.

 I tried to take a few deep breaths and remember that I was doing this to connect with them.
-Fortunately, no sugar was spilled, but of course he didn’t really like the lemonade because it was too sour.
+Fortunately, no sugar was spilled, but my son didn’t really like the lemonade because it was too sour!

 After we made lemonade we went to Barnes and Noble to pick out a book because the boys had earned a free one for reading 10 books through their summer reading program.